Data Cuts, Broader Population Comparison, & Current Participants

 Wadsworth Atheneum Museum of Art

-Warren G. Hardin Presidential Museum
+Warren G. Harding Presidential Museum (Ohio History Connection)

 West Baton Rouge Museum